 Earlier this year Grand Foods confirmed that South Africa’s first Dunkin’ Donuts eatery would open in Cape Town at the end of October 2016.
 But, in a rather exciting new twist, Dunkin’ Donuts South Africa decided to give South Africans the power to determine its launch date, bringing us delicious Dunkin’ Donut treats just a little bit sooner than we thought.
-And now, after a 10-day campaign the Dunkin’ Donuts Cape Town launch date and location was finally confirmed for Thursday 13 October in Goodwood.
+After a 10-day campaign the Dunkin’ Donuts Cape Town launch date and location was finally confirmed for Thursday 13 October in Goodwood.
 Since then, Dunkin Donuts South Africa have announced four more stores in Cape Town – here are the details on the Dunkin Donuts SA launch as well as the new store openings.

 And, how do the Dunkin’ Donuts treats measure up to Krispy Kreme?
 The truth is these are two very different types of doughnuts.
 Krispy Kreme offers a slightly smaller and lighter doughnut designed to melt in your mouth.
 While Dunkin’ Donuts offers a more traditional type of doughnut that we are used to here in South Africa.
 They’re thicker and much larger.
 I prefer Krispy Kreme to Dunkin’ Donuts but the boyfriend voted for Dunkin’ Donuts over the KK variety so it really comes down to personal preference.